KingJA/MagicMirror/README.md

 [中文文档](README-ch.md)

-It's a little bit different from other library, supports multiple shape for ImageView,and some most common filter.
+It's a little bit different from other library, supports multiple shapes for ImageView,and some most common filter.
 CLICK THE ***STAR***  if it's useful to you.

 ## Features
-* Basic Sharp : some most common sharps.
+* Basic Shape : some most common shapes.
     * rect
     * circle
     * roundRect
     * oval
     * polygon
-* Mask Sharp : any shapes based on mask picture.
+* Mask Shape : any shapes based on mask picture.
 * Filter : some most common filters.
     * gray
     * oldPicture